Small IP Claims

 It depends on the value of your claim and how much use you make of a lawyer and experts but it should be a lot less than in any other court.
 Hundreds, maybe a thousand pounds or two but not much more.

 Can I get any of this back from the other side?

 Not a lot.
 As a general rule, costs are limited to court fees, loss of earnings, travelling expenses, counsel or solicitors' fees up to £260 where an injunction is sought and experts' fees up to £750.

-You can ask the judge for permission to appeal.
-If she refuses, you can ask the Enterprise judge for permission.
-Judges have to give written reasons for refusing your request.
+You have to pay the other side something towards its costs.
+It won't be massive but it may be inconvenient.
+If you disagree with the judgment, you can ask the judge for permission to appeal.
+If she or he refuses, you can ask the Enterprise judge for permission.
 If you get permission to appeal you make your appeal to the Enterprise judge.
-You will have to pay some costs if you lose but they will be limited to those I have mentioned above.
+You will have to pay some costs if you lose the appeal but they will be limited to those that I have mentioned above.

-If you have ant questions on any of these points I will give you up to 30 minutes of my time absolutely free (see Immediate IP First Aid Nationwide 25 Jan 2017).
-Call me on +44 (0)20 7404 5252 during office hours or send me a message through my contact form.
+If you have any questions on any of these points I will give you up to 30 minutes of my time absolutely free (see Immediate IP First Aid Nationwide 25 Jan 2017).
+Call me at +44 (0)20 7404 5252 during office hours or send me a message through my contact form.